All eyes are on whether the pound, which has been strengthening against the U.S. dollar, will continue to rise.

 - U.S. 7-Year Treasury Auction

-In the U.S. currency market yesterday, the Canadian dollar fell against the yen after Canada’s October real GDP, released yesterday, came in at 0.4% year-on-year, down from 1.0% the previous month.
-The CAD/JPY pair fell from 114.221 to 113.488.Price action remained confined to the range around the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, while the pair is barely holding above the 20-MA, resistance is building, and on the daily chart, the RSI has pulled back from the 70 line.
+In the U.S. currency market yesterday, the Canadian dollar fell against the yen after Canada’s October real GDP, released yesterday, came in at 0.4% year-over-year, down from 1.0% the previous month.
+The CAD/JPY pair fell from 114.221 to 113.488.Price action remained entirely within the range of the 20-period moving average (MA) on the hourly chart.
+On the 4-hour chart, while the pair is barely holding above the 20-MA, resistance is building; on the daily chart, the RSI has pulled back from the 70 line.